sgalizia/sa-2018-landing-page/P00-Intro/content.md

 slug: intro-landing-page
 ---

 Welcome to the first tutorial of Make School's full-stack web series!
 As you progress through each of the tutorials, your powers and coding wizardry will become increasingly stronger.
-Soon enough, you've be able to build websites, make games and maybe even create the next billion-dollar startup (if that's your thing.)
+Soon enough, you'll be able to build websites, make games and maybe even create the next billion-dollar startup (if that's your thing.)

 This first tutorial is a call to adventure – the start of your journey into the magical world of building full-stack web apps.

 But first, like every great witch or wizard, you'll need to begin with the basics: learning about **how to build a web page**.

-Feeling nervious?
+Feeling nervous?
 Excited?
 Me too.

 But don't worry, we'll go through this journey together.